GrantSparks/grafton-ndi/README.md

 Unofficial idiomatic Rust bindings for the [NDI 6 SDK](https://ndi.video/for-developers/ndi-sdk/).

+## Usage

+See our blog article on [how to use the NDI SDK with Rust](https://blog.grafton.ai/configuration-management-for-rust-applications-15b2a0346b80).

 ## Requirements

 This library has been developed and tested on Windows 10, but it should work on other platforms easily enough (please contribute!).
 You need to have the [NDI 6 SDK](https://ndi.video/for-developers/ndi-sdk/) installed for your platform.
 After installation, make sure your library path (or system PATH on Windows) includes the NDI library binaries location, (e.g., `%NDI_SDK_DIR%\Bin\x64` for Windows PATH).